MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/running-tasks-in-operations-manager.md

 ![Example of a task status window](../media/om2016-task-results.png)

-In this instance, the task completed successfully. **Task Output** provides you with instructions on troubleshooting the issue.
+In this instance, the task completed successfully. **Task Output** provides you with the results of the task, in this case it will return all of the user accounts defined on the server.

 ## Next steps